mikekeith52/scalecast/README.md

 ## normalizer
 - `('minmax','scale',None)`
 - all Sklearn and XGBOOST models have a normalizer argument that can be optimized in `tune()`
-- `'minmax'`: ManMaxScaler from Sklearn
+- `'minmax'`: MinMaxScaler from Sklearn
 - `'scale'`: Normalizer from Sklearn

 ## call_me